bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

  - If you would like to customize the spacing inside a table globally throughout the document, you can change the variable `\GlobalTableSpacing`.
 However, I suggest doing it locally by defining a group for each table (StackExhange or StackOverflow is your friend here) where you can redefine `\arraystretch` for the individual tables as needed.
 Also if the table is wider than the page during editing, you may want to use the landscape tables which are placed sideways and may go over multiple pages (someone on StackExhange or StackOverflow has done it for sure).
   - For wide tables, you can use the `sideways` environment from the `rotating` package which will print our table in landscape mode.

-- For `enumerate` and `itemize` environments, customize the spacing to ensure it is consistent with the double-spaced text document.
+- For `enumerate` and `itemize` environments, customize the spacing to ensure it is consistent with the spacing of the document (default is single-spaced, however you can change it).

 -The name of your bib file has to be specified in the `BibFileName` variable in the `LIST OF VARIABLES FOR FORMATTING` section.
 If your bib file has a different name than the given file, then change the variable name.
 The bibliography file is based on BibLaTeX which is a more modern and flexible package compared to BibTeX and natbib.
 Perhaps consider using Zotero, Mendely, EndNote, or some other citation manager to generate a standard BibLaTeX file.
 Learn about [citation styles in BibLaTeX](https://www.overleaf.com/learn/latex/Biblatex_citation_styles).